Aron Shaviv

 Aron Shaviv (born 8 March 1979) is an international political strategist.
-He is the founder and chief executive officer of Shaviv Strategy and Campaigns, an international political consulting firm that is based in Israel.
+He is the founder and chief executive officer of Vantage Influence, an international consulting firm that is based in Dubai.
 Shaviv served as the campaign manager of Benjamin Netanyahu’s 2015 election campaign and advised David Cameron in the 2015 UK general election as well as President Aleksandar Vucic in the 2017 Serbian Presidential elections.